aregsar/aregsarblog/blog/2019/installing_php_on_macos/index.md

 `pecl list` or `php -m`

 The directory where the php extensions are installed depends on the php version.
+Each installed php version will add a release date directory to the base extentions directory underwhich the extensions will be added.

-Each installed php version will have its own php.ini file within which the php extensions directory is specified.
-The setting in the php.ini file that does this is:
+Each installed php version will has its own php.ini configuration file within which the php extensions directory for that version is specified.
+The setting in the php.ini file that specifies the installation directory is:

 `extension_dir = "/usr/local/lib/php/pecl/20180731"`